Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 In general, inflation is going to fall somewhere between 1 and 2 percent every year.

-Even though you do not necessarily have to raise your freelance rates for all of your clients annually, it is a good idea to evaluate your freelance rates at least once per year.
+Although you do not necessarily have to raise your freelance rates for all your clients annually, evaluating them at least once per year is a good idea.

-You may want to consider keeping your freelance rates the same for existing clients, in some situations, while increasing what you charge for new clients.
+In some situations, you may want to consider keeping your freelance rates the same for existing clients while increasing what you charge for new clients.

-In other situations, it might be a good idea to increase your hourly rate for everyone.
-If you haven’t raised your rates in a while, it might be time to do so.
+Increasing your hourly rate for everyone might be a good idea in other situations.
+It might be time if you haven’t raised your rates in a while.
 Otherwise, inflation is going to eat away at your pay.

 See Related: How Much Should a Freelance Editor Charge?